Botswana

 Tip

-High Season in Botswana is from mid June to mid October.
-If you are able to travel outside of this period, it may be more cost effective and more rewarding with fewer travellers.
+The high Season in Botswana is from mid-June to mid-October.
+If you can travel outside of this period, it may be more cost-effective and more rewarding with fewer travellers.

 LET THE ADVENTURE BEGIN!